mikemcbride/new-project/README.md

 ```
 git clone http://github.com/mmcbride1007/new-project [your-project-directory]
 cd [your-project-directory]
-npm install
+npm install && bower install
 ```

 ## Using this template
 To run this locally, `cd` into your project and run `gulp serve`.
-This will start a server and start a watch task on the directory.
+This will start a server, compile your code into a dist folder, and watch for changes to the current directory.

 # License

 The MIT License (MIT)

 Copyright (c) 2015 @mmcbride1007

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal